Skip to content

 #Bottom Line

-EZGIF is the best starting point for combining GIFs.
-It’s free, needs no sign-up, and handles most common use cases in under 30 seconds.
+EZGIF is the best starting point for combining GIFs because it’s free, needs no sign-up, and handles most common use cases in under 30 seconds.
 Use Kapwing when you need to add text or sync multiple animations on a timeline.
-For frame-by-frame control, Photoshop remains the most precise option.
-Keep your final output under 5MB by matching frame rates and using EZGIF’s optimization step after combining.
+For frame-by-frame control, Photoshop’s Timeline panel remains the most precise option.
+Keep your final output under 5MB by matching frame rates and running EZGIF’s optimization step after combining.

 #Frequently Asked Questions